daviesgeek/tiny-jquery-cycler/README.md

 # TinyJQSlider
 A tiny jQuery image slider that is ~1.5K minified.
 One lightweight JS file, no CSS file required.

+(I am planning on adding a demo sometime soon)

 ## Usage:

 ```js